• Skip to primary navigation

 14. Visit the Florida Keys Eco-Discovery Center

 The Florida Keys Eco-Discovery Center is a natural history museum in Key West.
-While it is obviously educational, teens will enjoy it because there are many hands-on lab and ecological exhibits!
+While it is educational, teens will enjoy it because there are many hands-on lab and ecological exhibits!

 The Center features over 6,000 square feet of interactive exhibits including a mock-up of Aquarius, the world’s only underwater ocean laboratory.
 A walk through the Aquarius exhibit offers glimpses of the beautiful marine life at the reef and shows how scientists live beneath the sea during research expeditions.
 Other exhibits cover the plants and animals of the Florida Keys National Marine Sanctuary.